 The school currently offers classes from FS1 to year 6.
-With the small number of students currently attending the school and the accordingly small class sizes (no more than 12 per class), children who attend Oaktree primary school receive a significant amount of attention from class teachers where the student to teacher ratio is 6:1.
+With the small number of students currently attending the school and the accordingly small class sizes (no more than 12 per class), children who attend Oaktree Primary School receive a significant amount of attention from class teachers.
+The current student to teacher ratio is aproximately 6:1.

 There are currently 28 nationalities in the school, with approximately 21% being UK passport holders and a significant number of French-speaking students (10%), who have joined the school because of its classes for French native speaking children.